redox-os/book/src/including-programs.md

 ### Dependencies

-Read [this](./porting-applications.md#dependencies) section to learn how to handle recipe dependencies.
+Read the [Dependencies](./porting-applications.md#dependencies) section to learn how to handle recipe dependencies.

 ### Update crates

-Read [this](./porting-applications.md#update-crates) to learn how to update crates on Rust programs.
+Read the [Update crates](./porting-applications.md#update-crates) section to learn how to update crates on Rust programs.

 ## Modifying an Existing Recipe